Tax Benefits of South Carolina's 529 College Savings Plan

-If you live in South Carolina and are concerned about paying college tuition for a child one day, familiarize yourself with the state's 529 College Savings Plan.
+If you live in South Carolina and are concerned about paying college tuition for a child one day, you may want to look into the state's 529 College Savings Plan.
 College may be years away for your child, but that won't stop you from worrying about how you can afford to finance it.
 South Carolina's 529 plan has rewards no matter your income.
 If you make a meager salary or belong to the top percent of income earners in the state, it has advantages.
-With this review of the savings program, get the facts and put your mind at ease about financing a college tuition for your child.

 The Perks of South Carolina's College Savings Plan